Decentralization in Rwanda: Provinces

 Provinces have a coordination function of districts and serve as representatives of the national government.
 They control the legality of the district council's decisions.
-Rwanda's five provinces are Northern Province, Eastern Province, Southern Province, Western Province and Kigali Province.
+Rwanda's five provinces are Northern Province, Eastern Province, Southern Province, Western Province and City of Kigali.

 Districts

 Districts are the most important layer of Rwanda's decentralization system as they have financial and legal independence.
 Districts are divided into sectors and cells.
 Districts appoint the executive secretaries for the sector and cell levels.
 Executive secretaries are the head of management and technical units of administrations.
 Districts coordinate the delivery of public services and can apply for grants for investment projects.

 The District Council is the body representing citizen interests at the district level.
 The mayor and the vice-mayors are elected by the council and can be removed by it as well.